gracco/sysadmin-interview-questions/README.md

     environment - i3wm + lxde

 * Tell me about the last major Linux project you finished.
-  - My major project in life was an e-commerce creation/migration project using opensource tools like centos, java, springcloud, mongodb, centos, rabbitmq, cassandra, kafka+zookeeper, Azure, percona-mysql, NetflixOSS (as API gateway), nodejs, took 2 years to complete, I joined since the very beginning.
+  - My major project in my carrier was an e-commerce creation/migration project using opensource tools like centos, java, springcloud, mongodb, centos, rabbitmq, cassandra, kafka+zookeeper, Azure, percona-mysql, NetflixOSS (as API gateway), nodejs, took 2 years to complete, I joined since the very beginning.

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
   - I hired someone that it's a very good engineer but has very bad social skills.
 This new person broke completely the team synergy and at the end the team itself.
-I learned that friendly > technical skills
+I learned that being friendly is more important than technical skills

 * Why we must choose you?
   - I have a lot of experience, with different types of environments, I worked with all three main cloud providers ( GCP, AWS and Azure), in different size of companies.
-I have a huge experience scaling services, learning new technologies, automating simple tasks, a cool mind to troubleshoot and solve problems in critical environments.
+I have a huge experience scaling services, learning new technologies, automating tasks, a cool mind to troubleshoot and solve problems in critical environments.
 I have been working as tech lead, and product owner for SRE team.

 * What function does DNS play on a network?
   - It's on the core for any environment, responsible to translate IP addresses into names, DNS can also provides a load balancer layer using geolocation, service discovery using SRV entry and a lot of others features, like domain ownership confirmation using TXT entries ( useful to generate SSL certs, for example )